urahiroshi/e2e-server/README.md

     "flow": [
         {
             "selector": "<String>",
-            "action": "", // click or type or select "param": "", // parameter of type or select "timeout": 1000 // timeout by next action (ms) }
+            "action": "", // "click" or "type" or "select" or "innerHTML" or "innerText" "param": "", // parameter for type/select or regExp for innerHTML/innerText "timeout": 1000 // timeout by next action (ms) }
     ],